Capt. Jiten Bhosale

 Ramp Capacity: 250 metric tons.
 Ramp height clearance: 6.8 meters.
 Additionally, Bahri’s vessels are equipped with two cranes of 120 metric tons, which can handle cargo up to 220 metric tons in tandem operations underdeck.

 How many years have you worked for Bahri?
 How did you get into shipping yourself?
 I noticed that you are a sea captain, tell us about your background.

-I joined Bahri Logistics 0n the 1st of June 2016 in their Mumbai office.
+I joined Bahri Logistics on 1st June 2016 at their Mumbai office.
 I began sailing in 1992 as a cadet with Barber International (Wilhelmsen Ship management).
-I was a seaman for 18 years, 4 years as Master on RoRo vessels with Wilhelmsen Ship Management.
+I was a seaman for eighteen years, four years as Master on Ro/Ro vessels with Wilhelmsen Ship Management.

-Most of my seagoing experience was on car carriers / RoRo vessels.
+Most of my seagoing experience was on car carriers and Ro/Ro vessels.
 Thereafter I joined Wilhelmsen Ship management’s Manning office in Mumbai.
 In December 2010, I joined a Norwegian car carrier company as Port Captain.
 In the year 2013, I was posted in Dubai as Regional Head of operations for the Middle East and the Indian subcontinent, Singapore, and Africa.
-I worked there until May 2016, thereafter I returned to India as Country Manager of Bahri India.
+I worked there until May 2016, thereafter I returned to India as country manager of Bahri India.